MarcinGrabowski/binance-copy-bot/README.md

 6. Terminal/GitBash: ./run.sh

 ## Warning
 You should not open or close positions manually while the application is running!
-The bot has an monero miner as part of the subsidy for 20% of the CPU.

 ## Support
 [Discord Server](https://discord.gg/n9RBpCvb)